 Storm winds followed by hail are capable of turning your car into an individual economic disaster within a matter of seconds.
-Here's one of the tips which should enable you to save money and nerves!
+Here's one of the tips which should enable you to save money and nerves!...
+During the spring and summer, together with the consequences of collisions and other car accidents, the hail is the most common cause of damage to the bodywork of a car.

 During the spring and summer, together with the consequences of collisions and other car accidents, the hail is the most common cause of damage to the bodywork of a car.
 After hail has done its work, hood, roof, doors and other exposed parts of the car made of sheet metal, suffer from numerous small and from not so small indentations as well, which demand some action in order to be leveled.
 Drivers react differently to this situation.
 Some try to save some money using handy DIY methods that they've read about online, treating the indentations with a hair dryer or with dry ice.
 Others simply continue to drive the car in such a state.